 When a peace officer shoots and wounds or kills a person in Denver, Colorado, a very specific protocol is followed to investigate and review the case.
 Officer-involved shootings are not just another case.
 Confrontations between the police and citizens where physical force or deadly physical force is used are among the most important events with which we deal.
 They deserve special attention and handling at all levels.
 They have potential criminal, administrative, and civil consequences.
 They can also have a significant impact on the relationship between law enforcement officers and the community they serve.
 It is important that a very specific and formal protocol be followed.

 (For the complete officer-involved shooting protocol click here: PROTOCOL )

-After the Executive Director has completed the administrative review and outlined the conclusion in a decision letter, or within 60 days of our letter, the Denver District Attorney may make the DA's copy of the case file open for in-person review in the District Attorney's office by any interested person.
+After the decision letter is issued, the Denver District Attorney may make the DA's copy of the case file open for in-person review, by appointment, in the District Attorney's office by any interested person.

 The file cannot be made available for review if criminal charges are filed or if the case was presented to the Grand Jury.

 If criminal charges are filed the case file then becomes a criminal justice record and the release of information is regulated by the Criminal Justice Records Act.

 If the investigation of an officer-involved shooting is taken into the Grand Jury, the investigative file is not available for public review due to Grand Jury secrecy.

 Additional background -